 Hilbert College is required to include for statistical reporting purposes the occurrence of certain incidents in its Annual Security Report (ASR).
 Names of individuals involved in incidents are not reported or disclosed in ASRs.
-In the case of an emergency or ongoing dangerous situation, Hilbert will issue a timely warning to the campus.
-In such circumstances, the name of the alleged perpetrator may be disclosed to the community, but the name of the Complainant will not be disclosed.
+In the case of an emergency or ongoing dangerous situation, Hilbert will issue a timely warning to the campus community.
+In such circumstances, the name of the alleged perpetrator may be disclosed to the community, but the name of the Reporting Party will not be disclosed.

 CAMPUS SEX CRIMES PREVENTION ACT